Filippo011235/B.Eng-Thesis-WaSoR/README.md

 * [Contact](#contact)

 ## General info
-In the recent years, several robotics companies(like [ZenRobotics](https://zenrobotics.com)) have developed a new system for waste management - Waste Sorting Robots(hence *WaSoR*).
+In recent years, several robotics companies(like [ZenRobotics](https://zenrobotics.com)) have developed a new system for waste management - Waste Sorting Robots(hence *WaSoR*).
 Combining robotic arms, computer vision and machine learning to segregate waste on a conveyor belt.

-This project is my take on creating such application, starting from the crucial part - properly recognizing types of waste.
+This project is my take on creating such an application, starting from the crucial part - properly recognizing types of waste.
 My goal was to create a machine learning algorithm that distinguishes between different types of plastic trash.
 I had used an international classification of:
 * PET
 * HDPE